go-noisegate/noisegate/DEVELOPMENT.md

 ## How it works

-### Change-driven
+### Find test functions affected by recent changes

-The current approach to detect affected tests:
+The current approach is:
 * The editor plugin updates the list of the changes while a user edits the files.
 * When the `gate hint` command is called with the list of the changes, the server updates its internal list of the changes.
-It maintains the change list for each package.
+The server maintains the change list for each directory.
 * When the `gate test` command is called, the server parses go files in the package and finds the affected test functions.
-The list of changes associated with the package are reset.
+The list of changes associated with the directory are cleared.

 The detail of the last part is ([code here](https://github.com/ks888/noisegate/blob/master/server/dependency.go)):
 1. Parse go files in the package.
 Dependent packages are not parsed.